 During the evaluation and testing process of our internal controls, if we identify one or more material weaknesses in our internal control over financial reporting, we will be unable to certify that our internal control over financial reporting is effective.
-We cannot assure you that there will not be material weaknesses in our internal control over financial reporting in the future.
-Any failure to maintain internal control over financial reporting could severely inhibit our ability to accurately report our financial condition or results of operations.
+We cannot assure you that there will not be material weaknesses in our internal control over financial reporting is effective.
+We cannot assure you that there will not be severely inhibit our ability to accurately report our financial condition or results of operations.
 If we are unable to conclude that our internal control over financial reporting is effective, or if our independent registered public accounting firm determines we have a material weakness in our internal control over financial reporting, we could lose investor confidence in the accuracy and completeness of our financial reports, the market price of our common stock could decline, and we could be subject to sanctions or investigations by the SEC or other regulatory authorities.
-Failure to remedy any material weakness in our internal control over financial reporting, or to implement or maintain other effective control systems required of public companies, could also restrict our future access to the capital markets.
+Failure to remedy any material weakness in our internal control over financial control over financial control over financial reporting, or to implement or maintain other effective control systems required of public companies, could also restrict our future access to the capital markets.